Island Pacific Supermarket

-Island Pacific Supermarket, also known as Island Pacific Seafood Market, is a Filipino-American supermarket chain operating 20 stores across California and Nevada.
+Island Pacific Supermarket, also known as Island Pacific Seafood Market, is a Filipino-American supermarket chain operating 21 stores across California, Nevada, and Washington.
 Headquartered in City of Industry, California, the chain specializes in Filipino cuisine, offering fresh seafood, meat, produce, condiments, frozen foods, and snacks.
 It also carries a selection of Asian and American food staples.

 History

 The founder of Island Pacific Supermarket, Nino Jefferson Lim, graduated from the University of Southern California with a bachelor's degree in accounting.
 He then decided that, instead of becoming an accountant in New York City, he would enter the supermarket business.
 In March 2000, he founded Island Pacific, opening his first location in Panorama City, Los Angeles, California.

 In February 2024, Maite Defensor was appointed as CEO.
 Defensor holds a degree in economics from the University of the Philippines and pursued further studies at Harvard University.
 Prior to her appointment, she held leadership roles across various sectors including construction, mining, finance, and public service.
-She served as President and CEO of the Philippine National Construction Corporation and was a congressional representative for the Third District of Quezon City in the Philippine House of Representatives, where she advocated for anti-discrimination and antitrust legislation.
+She served as president and CEO of the Philippine National Construction Corporation and was a congressional representative for the Third District of Quezon City in the Philippine House of Representatives, where she advocated for anti-discrimination and antitrust legislation.

 Locations

 A location of Island Pacific Supermarket in Granada Hills, California.

-As of January 2025, Island Pacific operates 20 Locations: 17 in California and 3 in Nevada.
+As of February 2026, Island Pacific operates 21 Locations: 17 in California, 3 in Nevada, and 1 in Washington.

 Newest Island Pacific Seafood Market Location

-In 2024, Island Pacific opened a new location in Los Angeles, California, located at 4641 Santa Monica Boulevard, Los Angeles, CA 90029.
-The company aims to expand its reach to Filipino communities across the United States by providing access to Filipino products.
+In 2024, Island Pacific opened a new location in Los Angeles, California, at 4641 Santa Monica Boulevard, Los Angeles, CA 90029.

-The Los Angeles branch features an expanded food service area, including in-house concepts such as PhilHouse, Crab Mentality, and San Honoré Panaderia.
-This location also serves as a flagship store, reflecting the brand's efforts to modernize the Filipino shopping and dining experience in the U.S.
+This branch features an expanded food service area with in‑house concepts such as PhilHouse, Crab Mentality, and San Honoré Panaderia.
+It reflects the brand’s commitment to modernizing the Filipino shopping and dining experience in the U.S.

+In 2025, Island Pacific expanded further with a new store in Federal Way, Washington, located at 31811 Pacific Highway South, Federal Way, WA 98003.

+The Federal Way branch offers Filipino grocery staples, fresh seafood, baked goods, and in‑house hot food.
+With this opening, the company continues its mission to bring Filipino products closer to communities across the United States.